 In 1988, Pennsylvania American Legion Housing for Homeless Veterans Corporation purchased four town houses on Cypress Street, Moon Township in Allegheny County.
-The concept is simple — provide a safe,clean, stable environment for the participant while he/she completes schooling, job training and becomes adequately self sufficient to seek permanent housing in the surrounding community.
+The concept is a simple one; to provide a safe, clean, stable environment for the participant while he/she completes schooling, job training and becomes adequately self-sufficient to seek permanent housing in the surrounding community.

 The Cypress Street Project quickly received national attention and has served as a basis for many similar projects in the Pittsburgh area and throughout the country.

 Since its humble beginnings with the Cypress Street Project, the Pennsylvania American Legion’s Housing for Homeless Veterans Program has continued to grow and expand throughout the state.

 In 1995, the Corporation expanded its operation to the Philadelphia area.
 Then there was the addition of the home in Ephrata, Lancaster County.
 Purchased in 1998, the home provides stable transitional housing for five veterans in central Pennsylvania.
 And in 2013 we added a home in Harrisburg that became part of our organization.

 Each participant is responsible to take part in cleaning of the house, cooking and maintaining the jointly used facilities.
 Each is also responsible for keeping his/her assigned area clean and doing their laundry.

 Our program is designed to enhance the quality of life for the veteran.
 The goal is to become productive tax paying citizens by securing a good decent job.
 The remodeling and upkeep of these homes is the responsibility of the Corporation.

 This program has proved to be very successful through its many years of existence.
 But, it isn’t solving the problem.
 People are still becoming homeless.